 Where is Leh, Ladakh?

-Leh is the largest town and capital of the Ladakh territory in far north India.
+Leh is the largest town and capital of the Ladakh Union Territory in far north India.
 Ladakh and Leh are often referred to interchangeably, but Leh is generally the town where most people base their trip to the Ladakh region.
 Leh was the former capital of the Himalayan kingdom before Indian independence and it sits at an important crossroads of the former Silk Road trading route.

 The Ladakh territory covers just over 59, 000 sq km in area and sits at a contentious part of Asia.
 It’s wedged between Tibet to the east, China to the north and Pakistan to the west, with the rest of India to the south.
-The nearby international borders are heavily contested and there is a significant military presence in the surrounding area.
+The nearby international borders are heavily contested and there is significant military presence in the surrounding area.

 Leh town is 1010km north of Delhi, the capital of India.

-Read next: 18 Best Things to Do in Ladakh
+Read next: Comprehensive Travel Guide to Ladakh

-When is the best time to travel to Ladakh
+When is the Best Time to Travel to Ladakh

 Leh is in a part of the world that sees extremely harsh weather conditions.
 Sitting at 3500m in the Greater Himalayan Range, the town has very cold winters and heavy snow for much of the year.
 Its remote location means that travel in the region can be quite challenging at any time outside of summer.